ryantd42/NY-Legislative-Git/2023/A5468A-2023/bill.md

   (C) "VOICE RECOGNITION FEATURE" MEANS  THE  FUNCTION  OF  A  CONNECTED DEVICE  THAT ALLOWS THE COLLECTION, RECORDING, STORAGE, ANALYSIS, TRANS- MISSION, INTERPRETATION, OR OTHER USE OF SPOKEN WORDS OR OTHER SOUNDS.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03475-02-3
+ A. 5468--A  2

   (D) "TOY" MEANS ANY PRODUCT DESIGNED OR INTENDED BY  THE  MANUFACTURER TO BE USED BY CHILDREN OR ADULTS FOR AMUSEMENT OR PLAY.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03475-01-3
- A. 5468  2

   2. (A)  A PERSON OR ENTITY SHALL NOT PROVIDE THE OPERATION OF A VOICE RECOGNITION FEATURE WITHIN THIS  STATE  WITHOUT  PROMINENTLY  INFORMING, DURING  THE  INITIAL SETUP OR INSTALLATION OF A CONNECTED DEVICE, EITHER